Tor circuit fingerprinting defenses using adaptive padding: The zero-delay PCP strategy

 \subsection{Analytic evaluation}

+We start with an analytic evaluation, obtaining an expression for the accuracy of an optimal adversary which is useful for tuning the parameters of the defense.

+In the example of \autoref{fig:padded-connections}, the adversary can observe that three handshakes took place, since each one has a distinguishable traffic pattern (\autoref{fig:dummy-patterns}), but cannot tell whether we have three dummy handshakes, or two dummy and a real one.
+Although the two connection instances appear indistinguishable to the adversary, PCP will only probabilistically produce such identical instances, so the \emph{probability} to produce each one of them can be used to infer the type of connection.

+Following the notation of \autoref{sec:base-rate}, let $D$ denote the number of \emph{dummy} handshakes sent on the circuits (whiled $N$ denotes the \emph{total} number of handshakes, either dummy or real).
+The adversary cannot observe $D$ directly (dummy and real handshakes look identical), but can potentially observe $N$.
+In the case of a clearnet connection we have $N = D$, while for onion connection we have $N = D+1$ (because of the additional real handshake), so after observing $N$ we can use the distribution of $D$ to infer which type of connection is more likely.
+In the example of \autoref{fig:padded-connections}, the adversary observes $N=3$ but does not know whether we have a clearnet connection with $D=3$ or an onion one with $D=2$.
+So, the probabilities $\Pr[D=2]$ and $\Pr[D=3]$ need to \emph{similar}; if we perform too few dummy handshakes, and $D=3$ has negligible probability, the adversary can infer that we have an onion connection.

 The first step in our analytic evaluation is to study the distribution of $D$.
-Since dummy requests are repeated until the user connection arrives, $D$ crucially depends on the user's \emph{think time}, that it the time between consecutive requests for a new connection.
-As our user model, we assume that the think time follows an \emph{exponential} distribution with rate $\lambda_u$, expressing the mean number of connections per unit of time; this is a commonly used model, although not always accurate \cite{PaxsonF95}.
-For simplicity, we also assume that a preemptive triplet of circuits is created when the previous triplet is used.
-Recall from \autoref{sec:pcp} that the time between dummy requests is also sampled from an exponential distribution with rate $\lambda_d$; the question here is to compute how many dummy requests will be injected while waiting for the user connection to arrive.
+Since dummy handshakes are repeated until the user connection arrives, $D$ crucially depends on the user's \emph{think time}, that is the time between consecutive handshakes for a new connection.
+As our user model, we assume that the think time follows an \emph{exponential} distribution with rate $\lambda_u$; this is a commonly used model, although not always accurate \cite{PaxsonF95}.
+Recall that the time between dummy handshakes is also sampled from an exponential distribution with rate $\lambda_d$; the question here is to compute how many dummy handshakes will be injected while waiting for the user connection to arrive.

 Intuitively, this number $D$ depends on the relationship between $\lambda_u$ and $\lambda_d$.
 If $\lambda_d$ is much larger it means that we are generating dummies more quickly than the user is opening connections, so $D$ will be large; similarly, if $\lambda_u$ is much larger then $D$ will be small.
 In fact, we show that the distribution of $D$ solely depends on their ratio $\varphi = \nicefrac{\lambda_d}{\lambda_u}$, which brings us to the following result (all proofs are in \autoref{sec:proofs}).